Peter is a valuable project stakeholder.

 But what about a person who participated only partially?

 Do you remember to acknowledge the commitment of a person beyond your team?

 If not, that might be a reason why stakeholders do not want to engage with your projects.

 5. Give Behind the Scenes Access to Stakeholders

-This tactic works well with top level stakeholders like clients, sponsors and customers.
+This tactic to build stakeholder engagement works well with top level ones like clients, sponsors, and customers.